 The senior capstone (AL 4950) is the final requirement of the ALS program.
 It is a 4 credit hour project undertaken with a faculty member as the capstone adviser.
-Students should seek the advice of an academic adviser and must turn in the appropriate paperwork before enrolling in this final requirement.
-Students are expected to integrate their respective thesis themes with their Concentration courses.
+Students should seek the advice of an academic advisor and must submit the appropriate paperwork before enrolling in this final requirement.
+Students are expected to integrate their respective capstone themes with their Concentration courses.